nitlang/nitutorial/ffi.md

 in_objc
 ~~~

-Nit FFI is the easiest way to wrap libraries and extern code in Nit.

-Advanced features include:
+Advanced features of the Nit FFI include:

-* inclusion of global declrtation
+* inclusion of global declarations
-* automatic conversion  some Nit and native types
+* automatic conversion between some Nit and foreign types
-* declaration of callback function to call nit method from within the native code.
+* declaration of callback functions to call Nit method from within the foreign code.

-The following examble show how we can ust the C function `strchr` to search a character in a string.
+The following example shows how can the C function `strchr` be used to search a character in a string.

 ~~~nit
 # global FFI declaration are enclosed by `{ `}